Cold Email for Accounting & Bookkeeping Firms (2026)

 Should I lead with pricing or offer a free consultation first?

-How do I compete with low-cost online accounting services (Bench, Pilot, etc.)?
+How do I compete with low-cost online accounting services like Bench or Pilot?